-Partner, Education and Community Care
+Partner, Education & Community Care Solicitor

 Sarah re-joined Simpson Millar in 2018 having previously trained at the firm before spending a number of years working for a different national firm.
-She has a number of years’ experience in a range of Education Law and Social Care issues, and has focused particularly on getting suitable education and/or services for children with a wide range of special educational needs and/or disabilities.
+She has a number of years’ experience in a range of Education Law and Social Care issues, and has focused particularly on getting suitable education and/or services for children with a wide range of Special Educational Needs and/or disabilities.

 She has secured such provision through a mixture of negotiation, mediation, Tribunal appeals and Judicial Review proceedings.